dance2die/MyAnimeListSharp/README.md

 ```

-## Note
-For some reason, Add/Update Anime methods return errors from MyAnimeList.net server.
-I created unit tests under an assumption that they are not functional

 ## Plan for the Next Release
 * Add/Update Asynchronously
 * Convert Deserialized response objects to different formats like JSON or XML: will be performed using Extension methods